 Helping Yourself Deal With Emotional Trauma

 Enduring a traumatic experience has different effects on each of us.
 While some may feel scarred for life, others find the capacity to recover and even grow from their journey.
-Effective recovery from trauma requires hard work and dedication to the process to include coming to terms with your painful emotions as well as learning from your experience.
+Effective recovery from trauma requires hard work and dedication to the process to include coming to terms with your painful emotions and learning from your experience.

 What is Emotional Trauma?

 Highly stressful events over which you have little or no control result in emotional trauma.
 You are often left feeling helpless and insecure after such an event.
 Emotional trauma can be caused by one-time events, like an injury or accident, or by ongoing stress, like abuse or living with a life-threatening disease.
-Trauma results from all sorts of events in life, including the death of a loved one, losing a job, or a natural disaster.
+Its results from all sorts of life events, including the death of a loved one, losing a job, or a natural disaster.

 Trauma usually stems from events that happen unexpectedly and over which you felt powerless to act.
-Trauma in childhood is particularly hard to process and get past.
+Trauma in childhood is tough to process and get past.`